techmaharaj/scalekit-guide/docs/integrations/auth0.md

 ### 2. Add Redirect URI in Scalekit

-After creating Scalekit as a new OIDC connection, you need to copy the Callback URL from your Auth0 Dashboard and add it as a new Redirect URI in your Scalekit API Config section.
+After creating Scalekit as a new OIDC connection, you need to
+- Copy the Callback URL from your Auth0 Dashboard
+- Add it as a new Redirect URI in your Scalekit API Config section.

 #### 2a.
 Copy Callback URL from Auth0
 In your Auth0 dashboard, go to Authentication > Enterprise > OpenID Connect > Scalekit > Settings.